 Rimisp, the Latin American Center for Rural Development, is a network that generates knowledge for the development of Latin American territories.
 With offices in Chile, Colombia, and Ecuador, Rimisp works to understand rural transformations and contribute to sustainable and inclusive development strategies.
 The organization bridges applied research and decision-making processes, promoting institutional transformation for territorial equity.
 Rimisp aims to create a Latin America where all individuals have equal opportunities to participate in fair, sustainable, and inclusive development.

 Dr. Julio A. Berdegué is Research Professor at the Catholic University of Chile, holding a PhD in Social Sciences from Wageningen University and an MSc in Agronomy from UC Davis.
 He has worked for FAO as Assistant Director-General and Regional Representative for Latin America and the Caribbean, and founded and led the influential think tank Rimisp.
 With over 16,000 references on Google Scholar, he has advised policy makers and published extensively on small-scale family farming, territorial development, rural non-farm employment and agrifood value chain transformation.
+Dr. Berdegué’s valuable contributions to the project concluded on July 15, 2024, marking the successful completion of his involvement in this phase of the research.
+His expertise and insights have been instrumental in shaping the project’s foundation and direction.

 MSc.
 Carolina Trivelli, a Principal Researcher at IEP and an Associate Researcher at RIMISP, contributes her expertise in social inclusion, poverty, rural development, and financial inclusion.
 She served as Peru’s Minister of Development and Social Inclusion from 2011 to 2013.
 Her recent publications include works on rural poverty in middle-income Peru, mining and territorial development, tax policy reforms, and multidimensional poverty measurement.
 Trivelli serves on advisory committees for international initiatives and is a Counselor on Peru’s Fiscal Council.